GREEN BAY, Wis. – Even without Jay Cutler, the Chicago Bears have a star receiver who can help make his backup look good.

 "They use their size advantage to try to seek collision, push off, get separation," Packers defensive coordinator Dom Capers said.
 "They're both very good with the ball after the catch.
 That's the challenge is the size of these guys."

-Don’t forget about 6-foot-6 tight end Martellus Bennett (32 catches, 356 yards, four TDs).
-Marshall plans on things going well, even if Green Bay shuts him down.
+Don't forget about 6-foot-6 tight end Martellus Bennett (32 catches, 356 yards, four TDs).
+Marshall plans on things going well even if Green Bay shuts him down.

-“I’m expecting them to definitely do something to take me out of the game, and if that’s the case, we have guys who can do some damage,” Marshall said.
+"I'm expecting them to definitely do something to take me out of the game, and if that's the case, we have guys who can do some damage," Marshall said.
+"It's going to be tough, though."

-The Packers now feature a full complement of relatively healthy defensive backs, with the return of Casey Hayward last week from a hamstring injury.
+Perhaps in part because the Packers now feature a full complement of relatively healthy defensive backs, with the return of Casey Hayward last week from a hamstring injury.
 Hayward had six interceptions last year.

 Shields is probable for the game after sitting out Saturday's practice as a precaution.
 An offensive lineman stepped on his toes the previous day.